denys-source/vpn-service/README.md

 # VPN Service 🌐

-VPN service with a web interface that allows users to add multiple sites and browse them securely using an internal proxy.
+VPN service with a web interface that allows users to add multiple sites and browse them using the website as a proxy.
 Routing appears as `localhost/{domain_name}/{routes_on_original_site}`.
 Returned page content dynamically replaces link attributes for seamless navigation.
 Links to external resources remain the same.
 The dashboard includes VPN site statistics, tracking page visits, and sent/received data volumes.

 ## ⚙️ Installing using GitHub